flipz357/flipz357.github.io/_posts/2024-04-04-explain-text-similarity.md

 #### Why explain a $&!#\* vector?

-Obviously, in the age of BERT and LLMs, we do have methods that can well map text to a vector.
-While that's pretty cool and also useful, at one point, we may have to **explain why our model considers two texts are similar**, or not.
+In the age of BERT and LLMs, we have methods that can accurately map text to a vector -- that's pretty cool and also useful!
+But at one point, we may have to **explain why our model considers two texts are similar**.
 As an hypothetical edge case, think of a court where we’d have to argue why our model returned a “wrong” text that somehow led to some sort of legal mess further downstream.

 So let’s dive into two cool methods for interpretation of embeddings.